Usbac/wolff/docs/middleware.md

 ### `Wolff\Core\Middleware`

 The middleware system of Wolff is simple and quite useful.

-The middleware routing system works just like the route system.
+Its routing system works just like the route system.

 ## Adding Middlewares